Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Introduction

-In this paper, by investigating how the accuracy of network data could impact the vaccination effectiveness, we propose a real-time network updating approach based on sequential DA techniques.
-Originally developed in meteorological and environmental science, DA has been applied to a wide variety of industrial domains, including geophysical modelling~\cite{Carrassi2017}, hydrology~\cite{cheng2020b} and economics~\cite{Nadler2019}.
-Recently, a sequential DA algorithm is also used for real-time parameter identification in the SIR model for COVID spread simulation~\cite{Wang2020}.
-An important advantage of using DA, compared to other statistical models for network reconstruction(e.g \cite{Peixoto2019}) is that DA is widely used for large-dimensional problems with noisy and limited prior data.
-DA and dynamical network data have been combined in \cite{cheng2020graph} which proposes a graph clustering approach to efficient localization of error covariances within an ensemble-variational DA framework. \cite{ihler2007graphical} presents a relation between statistical inference using graphical models and optimal sequential estimation algorithms such as Kalman filtering.
-In this work, DA is employed for a real-time update of the network, including novel information from dynamical observations.
-It contributes to leverage the information embedded in different noisy/incomplete observations by an optimisation process to reconstruct the current network.
+In this paper, by investigating how the accuracy of network data could impact vaccination effectiveness, we propose a real-time network updating approach based on sequential data assimilation (DA) techniques.
+Originally developed in the field of meteorological and environmental science, DA has been applied to a wide variety of industrial domains, including geophysical modelling~\cite{Carrassi2017}, hydrology~\cite{cheng2020b} and economics~\cite{Nadler2019}.
+Recently, sequential DA algorithms have also been used for real-time parameter identification in the SIR model for COVID spread simulation~\cite{Wang2020,Nadler2020,Evensen2020}.
+An important advantage of using DA, compared to other statistical models for network reconstruction(e.g \cite{Peixoto2019}) is that DA is widely used for large-dimension problems with noisy and limited prior data.
+As an example, Graph Neural Networks (GNN) \cite{wu2020comprehensive} have been demonstrated to have high accuracy in network reconstructions with missing data \cite{you2020handling}.
+However, this approach requires retraining for each temporal graph, leading to difficulties in real-time predictions.
+DA and dynamic network data have been combined in \cite{cheng2020graph} where the authors propose a graph clustering approach for the efficient localization of error covariances within an ensemble-variational DA framework. \cite{ihler2007graphical} presents a relationship between statistical inference using graphical models and optimal sequential estimation algorithms such as Kalman filtering.
+In this work, DA is employed for real-time updating of the network, including novel information from dynamic observations.
+This contributes to leveraging the information embedded in different noisy/incomplete observations using an optimisation process to reconstruct the current network.
 This is computationally feasible for large-scale problems thanks to the sparsity of the contact networks.
-Here, we propose two DA models for different parametrizations: \begin{enumerate} \item The first consists of reconstructing the complete contact network structures by observing edges in temporal sub-networks (as described in Section~\ref{sec: school}); \item The second adjusts inhomogeneous infectious probabilities in a multi-layer network modelling (as described in Section~\ref{sec: multilayer}). \end{enumerate} These two models are respectively applied to \begin{enumerate} \item a real-world dynamical network data set describing the contacts of a French high school students in a week \cite{Genois2018}, collected using wearable sensors; \item generated scale-free multi-layer networks, where each layer stands for a social community/cluster, determined by individual characteristics such as age or activity. \end{enumerate}
+Here, we propose two DA models for different parametrizations: \begin{enumerate} \item The first consists of reconstructing the complete contact network structures by observing the edges in temporal sub-networks (as described in Sect.~\ref{sec: school}); \item The second adjusts inhomogeneous infectious probabilities in a multi-layer network modelling (as described in Sect.~\ref{sec: multilayer}). \end{enumerate} These two models are respectively applied to \begin{enumerate} \item A real-world dynamic network dataset describing the contacts of French high school students in a week \cite{Genois2018}, collected using wearable sensors; \item Generated scale-free multi-layer networks, where each layer represents a social community/cluster, determined by individual characteristics such as age or activity. \end{enumerate}